Gorillaz Logo

 Gorillaz Logo 2005 (Demon Days)

 Gorillaz chose a straightforward logo for the Demon Days cover with virtually nothing remarkable.
 The font is uppercase, thin, and angular, with sharpened outer corners.
-The letters are even and stand at a slight distance from each other.
+The letters are evenly spaced and stand slightly apart from each other.
 The inscription is black, and the background is light.

 2010